shabin5785/Webpack_Learn/README.md

 - commonJs : Implemented in nodeJS,  require and module.exports
 - AMD : more commonly implemented in front end apps, define and require
 - ES2015: import and export

+- webpack.config.js -> webpack will automatically look for this config file when it runs.